-To ensure compliance with the Code of Ethics, the Glass Lewis Compliance Department reviews each Quarterly Personal Trading Report submitted by a Supervised Person, in conjunction with the attachments, and compares the transactions reported therein against any pre-authorization(s) requested and approved during the quarter.
+In 2021, Glass Lewis enhanced its mechanisms to monitor compliance with the Code of Ethics.
+Specifically, Glass Lewis retained a third-party service to electronically monitor employee personal trading accounts.
+Through use of this service, Glass Lewis can now automatically monitor over 70% of its employee accounts across the globe, making its compliance monitoring efforts more efficient and reliable.
+For the remaining accounts where this service is not yet available, the Glass Lewis Compliance Department continues to review each Quarterly Personal Trading Report submitted by a Supervised Person, in conjunction with the attachments, and compare the transactions reported therein against any pre-authorization(s) requested and approved during the quarter.